 Are you an uber fashionable woman on the go who is looking for a little bit of luxury in her life?

-If so then this is the bag for you!
+If so then this is the cute carry on bag for you!

 And side note, can I be you?
 My idea of luxury these days is a super-sized meal at McDonald’s.